openBIMstandards/ifcOWL/README.md

-<span style="color:red">Note: this project is no longer actively maintained.
-For more information about IFC, please contact BuildingSMART International.</span>
+*Note: this project is no longer actively maintained.
+For more information about IFC, please contact BuildingSMART International.*

 # ifcOWL